DozietheDev/Renda-task/README.md

  I could also set up a webhook in your GitHub repository to trigger the Jenkins job on code pushes.

 # Using Terraform for the Iac

 ## Define the Provider:
 I specified the provider for our infrastructure in the 'main.tf' file where I stated the region

 ## Define the Security Group:
-I specified the provider's security group for our infrastructure in the 'main.tf' file where I stated the name, description, and ingress
+I specified the provider's security group for our infrastructure in the 'main.tf' file where I stated the name, description, and ingress( which contains 'from_port', 'to_port', 'protocol', 'cidr_blocks'

 ## Define the Instance:
-I specified the provider's instance for our infrastructure in the 'main.tf' file where I stated the ami, instance_type, key_name, and user_data
+I specified the provider's instance for our infrastructure in the 'main.tf' file where I stated the ami, instance_type, key_name, user_data, and tag.

+Add MONGO_URL as an environment variable

 ## Conclusion